The-Foreigners/The-Foreigners.github.io/objectives.md

 - Retrieve Mirna Dendrar's family heirloom from a shop shelf in southeastern Thundertree.
 (Return to Mirna, she's heading to Drellin's Mill)

+- Resolve mysterious happenings in Orlane.
+(See Ailla)

 - Investigate the Hommlet moathouse.

 - Learn history of Mealton the Great, who is the subject of a tapestry we found.
 (Where's the dragon's hoard?)